 A 2022 review published by the International Journal of Circumpolar Health1 discusses the four main physiological responses that occur during cold water therapy:

-- Shivering thermogenesis: If your nervous system can’t regulate via thermoregulation, you’ll start to shiver as a natural response to increase your core body temperature.
+- Shivering thermogenesis: If your nervous system can’t regulate via thermoregulation, you’ll start to shiver as a natural response to help increase your core body temperature.

-When to Do a Cold Plunge: Before or After Workouts?
+When to Do a Cold Plunge

 “Cold water immersion can help with recovery because it reduces the inflammation from working out and can give you the feeling of reduced soreness,” says Dr. Masi.

-“In reality, inflammation is a natural response to working out and we want that to aid muscle growth and the response for increased muscle mass.
+“In reality, inflammation is a natural response to working out, and we want that to aid muscle growth and the response for increased muscle mass.
 If we were to plunge after workouts consistently, we are potentially stunting our body’s natural response to muscle growth,” he explains.

 RELATED: The Cold Plunge Review